expverhno3/leetcode-repo/README.md

 - id: 54
 - name: spiral-matrix
-- tag: Array, Matrix, Simulation
+- tag: Array, Matrix, Simulation, MARK
 - how
   - always pop the first row of matrix
   - then **rotate** the matrix my counterclockwise for 90 degree